knpuniversity/blog/what-the-rest.rst

 .. note::

-    DHH famously argues against this (`Getting hyper about hypermedia APIs`_).
-    A lot of people strongly disagree with him, but as someone on the "outside" of REST trying to get in, he makes a lot of sense.
+    DHH famously argues against this idea that an API client would always start from the homepage and dynamically crawl instead of hardcoding URLs (`Getting hyper about hypermedia APIs`_).
+I'm pretty sure this pissed a lot of people off, but I think he makes a lot of sense.

 But this scenario *does* show up during normal client-server interaction in at least two places: